apache/doris/docs/en/sql-reference/sql-statements/Data Manipulation/BROKER LOAD.md

             Example 1: There are three columns "c1, c2, c3" in the table.
 The first two columns in the source file correspond in turn (c1, c2), and the last two columns correspond to c3.
 Then, column (c1, c2, tmp_c3, tmp_c4) SET (c3 = tmp_c3 + tmp_c4) should be specified.

             Example 2: There are three columns "year, month, day" in the table.
 There is only one time column in the source file, in the format of "2018-06-01:02:03".
 Then you can specify columns (tmp_time) set (year = year (tmp_time), month = month (tmp_time), day = day (tmp_time)) to complete the import.

+            PRECEDING FILTER predicate:

+            Used to filter original data.
+The original data is the data without column mapping and transformation.
+The user can filter the data before conversion, select the desired data, and then perform the conversion.

             WHERE: